Battle of Jigjiga (1900)

-The Battle of Jigjiga was fought on March 5, 1900 between the Ethiopian Empire and the Dervish movement.
+The Battle of Jigjiga was fought on March 5, 1900, between the Ethiopian Empire and the Dervish State.

-The Dervishes, led by Sayyid Muḥammad ibn 'Abdallāh Hassan, stormed a military fort at the Somali city of Jigjiga in the Ogaden region with the objective of repossessing livestock looted from locals by an Abyssinian military expedition.
+The Dervishes, led by Sayyid Mohamed Hassan, stormed a military fort at the Somali city of Jigjiga in the Ogaden region with the objective of repossessing livestock looted from locals by an Abyssinian military expedition.
 The clash marked the first major battle of the Dervish movement and the opening of a two decade long war against the Ethiopian Empire.

 The battle greatly shook the Ethiopians, and resulted in them coordinating large scale joint military operations with the British Empire against the Dervishes in the following years.

-Background and battle
+Background

 Between 1890 and 1899, Ethiopian Emperor Menelik II began a campaign of indiscriminate raids and attacks against the Somalis of the Ogaden region.
 Somali clans residing in the plains of Jigjiga were in particular targeted.
 The escalating frequency and violence of the raids resulted in Somalis consolidating behind the Dervish Movement under the lead of Sayyid Mohamed Abdullah Hassan.
-Towards the end of 1899, the Dervishes began to systemically loot Ethiopian caravans traversing the Ogaden.
-In response the Abyssinians sent an expedition to deal with them.
+Imperial military expeditions dispatched into the Ogaden engaged in the torching of Somali settlements, and foreign travellers in the region widely reported countless stories of suffering at the hands of the Abyssinian invaders.
+Towards the end of 1899, the Dervishes began to systemically ambush and loot Ethiopian caravans traversing the Ogaden.
+In response the Abyssinian's sent an expedition to deal with them.

-As the Ethiopian Empire began expanding into Somali territories at the start of the 1890's, Jigjiga came under intermittent military occupation until 1900.
+As the Ethiopian Empire began expanding into Somali territories at the start of the 1890s, Jigjiga came under intermittent military occupation until 1900.
 At the start of the year, Abyssinian troops occupied the town and completed construction on a fort.
-A well-armed Abyssinian expedition under the command of Grazmatch Bante failed to locate the Sayyid's men so instead they looted the local Somalis and retired to Jigjiga, where they constructed a large thorn zariba and stored the looted livestock.

-The owners of these livestock appealed to the Sayyid for help, and in response the sayyid collected 6,000 soldiers from the Muslim Somali and Oromo tribes to attack the Abyssinian zariba at Jigjiga.
-The Somali forces were composed of Dhulbahante, Habar Yoonis and Habr Je'lo clans.
-The Sayyid's tactics which resembled that of the Mahdi of Sudan proved to be successful, although he suffered heavy casualties, the Sayyid and his Dervishes stormed the zeriba and returned all the looted livestock.
-The Ethiopians claimed the battle had been an easy victory that had last for a few minutes.
-These claims were called into question by the British Vice Council in Harar, 40 miles to the east of Jigjiga, who reported:

-"The Abyssinians, it seems, fear the Somalis very much.
-I have never seen men so afraid as they are now; they have given rifles to the children to show they have troops here."Despite these fears, the Dervishes did not press forward to launch an attack on Harar, and instead moved to effectively dominate the whole Ogaden region.